Agile methods for industry: backlog, retrospective and daily in R&D

 • Collaborate continuously: the team, client and stakeholders work together

-• Continuous improvement: each retrospective identifies what can be optimised
+• Continuous improvement: each improvement review identifies what can be optimised

 Why agile methods often fail in industry